exercism/jq/docs/INSTALLATION.md

 This is the version used in the online jq test runner.

 Many Linux package managers will install an older release, version 1.6.
-You should install a newer version manually: there have been many beneficial changes since v1.6 was released in 2018.
+You should install a newer version manually; there have been many beneficial changes since v1.6 was released in 2018.

 [jq-wiki-install]: https://github.com/jqlang/jq/wiki/Installation